-(Updated in August 2019)
+(Updated in August 2026)

+| 4 generations in this picture!
 My family: my wife and I with our four kids, daughter-in-law, two grandkids, and my mom, sitting right there in the middle.
 Happy times. |

-Not too long ago I wrote of my thoughts upon entering historic homes such as the Daggett Saltbox House (built around 1750 - click HERE), for I don't look at old homes as just old houses; I "see" and "feel" the ghosts of the past in them, not unlike my own home's past.
+Not too long ago I wrote of my thoughts upon entering historic homes such as the Daggett House (built around 1750 - click HERE), for I don't look at old homes as just old houses; I "see" and "feel" the spirits of the past in them, not unlike my own home's past.

-No, not literal ghosts - - - :
+No, not literal ghosts - - - but, well, here...this is how I think:

 "Just imagine...Those who once lived in this (18th century) house were living human beings and not just characters in a book.
 They had feelings the same as we do: they felt happiness, sadness, anger, pain, concern, and contentment.
-They celebrated the coming of spring and of harvest time.
+They celebrated the coming of spring planting and of harvest time.
 They enjoyed church picnics and weddings, and certainly mourned when loved ones, whether friends or family, died.
 They spoke of their crops, the weather, told stories, and studied the Bible.
 Just imagine the discussions and probably even debates they had of the news of the day - how interesting it would be to hear conversations and opinions about the Bloody Massacre of Boston, the Revolutionary War, their thoughts on the Declaration of Independence, the forming of the new nation with its own Constitution, and hearing of George Washington becoming our first president as it was happening!

 Just imagine...I mean, if the walls of this house had ears, they most certainly would have heard at least some talk about these great events.